 - Create a revision timetable that works for you and your child.
 For some families, 10 to 20 minute activities over a few days works best.
 For others, a longer study session one day a week might be better. - Keep revision light.
-Going over key skills (times tables, real world mental maths as you are shopping or cooking) is a good way to keep revision light. - As we said before, avoid using past papers.
-There are plenty of free or inexpensive SATs practice materials for parents available. - If you're looking to support your child further with maths at home, there are lots of good websites with free Year 6 revision resources.
+Going over key skills (times tables, real world mental maths as you are shopping or cooking) is a good way to keep revision light. - If you're looking to support your child further with maths at home, there are lots of good websites with free Year 6 revision resources.